 The flood threat was expected to be extended to towns in neighbouring New South Wales state.

 A major concern now was the ground, so waterlogged that heavy rains were unable to be absorbed.
+Full rivers, creeks and man-made watercourses were bursting their banks.

-About 116 000 mega litres of water—equivalent to more than 100 000 Olympic swimming pools—were being released daily from one Queensland dam, officials said.
+About 116 000 mega litres of water — equivalent to more than 100 000 Olympic swimming pools — were being released daily from one Queensland dam, officials said.

 Coal industry hit hard